Of model completeness and algebraic groups: Homomorphism between rational points of algebraic groups

-For Item $(2)$, by \cite[Theorem 1]{orethom} and the paragraph below it, we obtain that $G(K)$ satisfies the Thompson conjecture, that is each element of $G(K)$ is a commutator (see also the second paragraph of the Introduction to \cite{orethom}). \end{proof} \begin{remark} We will actually need only that for each $G$ as above, there is $n>0$ such that for each infinite field $K$, each element of $G(K)$ is the product of $n$ commutators.
-This follows by the Compactness Theorem for any elementary class of perfect groups and it applies to our case by Theorem \ref{thomas}(1). \end{remark} For a homomorphism of algebraic groups $f:H\to G$ over $K$, we denote by $f_K:H(K)\to G(K)$ the corresponding group homomorphism between the rational points.
-If $\varphi:K\to K'$ is a field homomorphism, then $\varphi_G:G(K)\to G(K')$ denotes the corresponding group homomorphism between the rational points and by ${}^{\varphi}H$ we denote the corresponding (change of basis) algebraic group over $K'$ (we have $H(K')={}^{\varphi}H(K')$).
-We will often use the following crucial result \cite[Theorem 1.3]{Steinberg} originating from \cite[(A)]{Botits}, which we state in a slightly simplified form. \begin{theorem}[Theorem 1.3 in \cite{Steinberg}] Let $H,G$ be simple algebraic groups defined over infinite fields $L,M$ respectively.
-Assume that $H$ is simply connected.
-Let $\alpha:H(L)\to G(M)$ be a group homomorphism such that $\alpha(H(L))$ is Zariski dense (see Remark \ref{zdense}(1)).
-Then there exist: \begin{itemize} \item a field homomorphism $\varphi :L\to M$, \item an isogeny $\beta: {}^{\varphi}H\to G$, \item a homomorphism $\gamma :H(L) \to Z(G(M))$ \end{itemize} such that for all $h\in H(L)$, we have:
+We immediately obtain. \begin{cor} Let $G,K$ be as above, $W$ be an arbitrary group, and $\alpha:G(K)'\to W$ be a homomorphism.
+Then, the following are equivalent. \begin{enumerate} \item $\alpha$ is non-trivial. \item $\ker(\alpha)$ is finite and central. \item $\mathrm{im}(\alpha)$ is infinite. \end{enumerate} \end{cor} The result below was proved by Rosenlicht in the case of a perfect field $M$ and by Grothendieck in the arbitrary case.
+We will need it for model complete fields which are necessarily perfect. \begin{theorem}[\cite{ros57} and \cite{sga33}] If $G$ is a reductive algebraic group defined over an infinite field $K$ (in particular: it applies to semisimple algebraic groups), then $G(K)$ is Zariski dense in $G(K^{\alg})$. \end{theorem} For a homomorphism of algebraic groups $f:H\to G$ over $K$, we denote by $f_K:H(K)\to G(K)$ the corresponding group homomorphism between the rational points.
+If $\varphi:K\to K'$ is a field homomorphism, then $\varphi_G:G(K)\to {}^{\varphi}G(K')$ denotes the corresponding group homomorphism between the rational points, where ${}^{\varphi}G$ denotes the corresponding (change of basis) algebraic group over $K'$ (we have $G(K')={}^{\varphi}G(K')$).
+We will often use the following crucial result by Borel and Tits \cite[Theorem 1.3]{Steinberg} (the original reference is \cite[(A)]{Botits}), which we state in a slightly simplified form. \begin{theorem}[Theorem 1.3 in \cite{Steinberg}] Let $H,G$ be simple split algebraic groups defined over infinite fields $L,M$ respectively.
+Assume that $H$ is simply connected or $G$ is adjoint.
+Let $W$ be a subgroup of $H(L)$ containing $H(L)'$ and $\alpha:W\to G(M)$ be a group homomorphism such that $\alpha(W)$ is Zariski dense.
+Then there are unique: \begin{itemize} \item a field homomorphism $\varphi :L\to M$; \item a ``special'' (see Remark \ref{zdense}(3)) isogeny $\beta:{}^{\varphi}H\to G$ \end{itemize} such that we have:

-where $\cdot$ is the group operation in $G(M)$. \end{theorem} \begin{remark} We collect here some observations regarding the last theorem. \begin{enumerate} \item By Theorem \ref{zd} the assumption that $\alpha(H(L))$ is Zariski dense (in the statement of Theorem \ref{stein}) is unambiguous since being Zariski dense in $G(M)$ is the same as being Zariski dense in $G(M^{\alg})$.
+\end{theorem} \begin{remark} We comment here on several issues related to the Borel-Tits Theorem above. \begin{enumerate} \item By Theorem \ref{zd} the assumption that $\alpha(H(L))$ is Zariski dense (in the statement of Theorem \ref{stein}) is unambiguous since being Zariski dense in $G(M)$ is the same as being Zariski dense in $G(M^{\alg})$.